Dr. Sutherland brought biodynamics to us 70 years ago, which is a story of love’s journey that never ends.

 * Conversation skills during a session, such as asking permission to make a contact or to remove a contact, telling a client that you feel the presence of tides, lesions, activities, states, etc.,

-* Using a treatment sequence to give a BCST sanctioned session.
+* Using a treatment sequence during a BCST session.

-* Trauma Management: pre-birth, birth, or present life trauma.
+* Trauma Management, be it pre-birth, birth, or present life trauma.

-Trauma is organized and controlled by the central nervous system, brain stem, limbic system, and the hormonal system, and the stress fight or flight system, the freeze response, shock, titration, soothing, etc., …
+Trauma is organized and controlled by the central nervous system in the brain stem, limbic system, the hormonal system, and the stress fight or flight system, and manifests as the freeze response, shock, titration, soothing, etc., …

 All these protective functions of trauma operate on the level of the cranial wave.